An Act relative to advancing contraception coverage and economic security in our state

 This vital access is under serious threat on the federal level, with Republican leadership in Congress vowing to repeal the ACA and eliminate access to birth control with no cost-sharing.
-Contrary to claims made by U.S. Health and Human Services (HHS) Secretary, Tom Price, imposing prohibitively expensive co-pays and out-of-pocket expenses will make it extremely difficult for a woman to protect her health and plan her family, especially for women living in our most vulnerable communities.
+Imposing prohibitively expensive co-pays and out-of-pocket expenses will make it extremely difficult for a woman to protect her health and plan her family, especially for women living in our most vulnerable communities.
 In fact, this is already the reality for those individuals whose insurance companies – even under the ACA – have used loopholes and onerous cost-saving measures that deny them the full range of birth control options.

 A Proposed Solution

-An Act Relative to Advancing Contraception Coverage and Economic Security, sponsored by Senator Harriette Chandler and Representatives Pat Haddad and John Scibak, would protect and expand access to contraceptives by requiring insurers in Massachusetts to cover all FDA-approved contraceptive methods without cost-sharing, including coverage of over-the-counter contraceptives without a prescription.
+An Act Relative to Advancing Contraception Coverage and Economic Security, sponsored by Senator Harriette Chandler and Representatives Pat Haddad and John Scibak, would protect coverage for no-copay birth control in the face of federal threats, remove exisiting barriers to care, and expand access to contraceptives by requiring insurers in Massachusetts to cover all unique forms of FDA-approved contraceptive methods without cost-sharing, including coverage of over-the-counter emergency contraception without a prescription.
 If passed, this bill will safeguard the 1.4 million Massachusetts women who currently have access to no-copay birth control.

 Even if the ACA birth control benefit remains intact, this bill is an opportunity to build upon the progress of the ACA.
 To that end, this legislation will also: